 Paragraph 1 provides for the ratification of the Convention by both Contracting States according to their constitutional and statutory requirements.
-Instruments of ratification shall be exchanged as soon as possible.
+This paragraph requires the Contracting States to notify each other in writing, through diplomatic channel, when their respective applicable procedures have been satisfied.

 In the United States, the process leading to ratification and entry into force is as follows: Once a treaty has been signed by authorized representatives of the two Contracting States, the Department of State sends the treaty to the President who formally transmits it to the Senate for its advice and consent to ratification, which requires approval by two-thirds of the Senators present and voting.
 Prior to this vote, however, it generally has been the practice for the Senate Committee on Foreign Relations to hold hearings on the treaty and make a recommendation regarding its approval to the full Senate.
 Both Government and private sector witnesses may testify at these hearings.
-After the Senate gives its advice and consent to ratification of the treaty, an instrument of ratification is drafted for the President's signature.
-The President's signature and countersignature by the Secretary of State complete the process in the United States.
+After the Senate gives its advice and consent to ratification of the protocol or treaty, an instrument of ratification is drafted for the President's signature.
+The President's signature completes the process in the United States.

-Paragraph 2 provides that the Convention will enter into force upon the exchange of instruments of ratification.
+Paragraph 2 provides that the Convention will enter into force on the date of the later of the diplomatic notes referred to in paragraph 1.
 The date on which a treaty enters into force is not necessarily the date on which its provisions take effect.
 Paragraph 2, therefore, also contains rules that determine when the provisions of the treaty will have effect.

-Under paragraph 2(a), the Convention will have effect with respect to taxes withheld at source (principally dividends, interest and royalties) for amounts paid or credited on or after the first day of the second month following the date on which the Convention enters into force.
+Under subparagraph 2(a), the Convention will have effect with respect to taxes withheld at source (principally dividends, interest and royalties) for amounts paid or credited on or after the first day of the second month following the date on which the Convention enters into force.
 For example, if instruments of ratification are exchanged on April 25 of a given year, the withholding rates specified in paragraph 2 of Article 10 (Dividends) would be applicable to any dividends paid or credited on or after June 1 of that year.
 This rule allows the benefits of the withholding reductions to be put into effect as soon as possible, without waiting until the following year.
-The delay of one to two months is required to allow sufficient time for withholding agents to be informed about the change in withholding rates.
+The delay of one to two months is required to allow sufficient time for withholding agents to be informed about the change in with-holding rates.
 If for some reason a withholding agent withholds at a higher rate than that provided by the Convention (perhaps because it was not able to re-program its computers before the payment is made), a beneficial owner of the income that is a resident of the other Contracting State may make a claim for refund pursuant to section 1464 of the Code.

-For all other taxes, paragraph 2(b) specifies that the Convention will have effect for any taxable period beginning on or after January 1 of the year following entry into force.
+For all other taxes, subparagraph 2(b) specifies that the Convention will have effect for any taxable period beginning on or after January 1 of the year following entry into force.